 Yes, using our Unity SDK you can create your own world.
 It will start off as a private world, meaning you can only bring people in by opening up a portal or through inviting friends.
 Once you are ready to make the world public, you first have to go through the process of submitting your world to the Community Labs.

 Once you have created and uploaded your world using the SDK, you will find the world under the

 Mine tab in the World Menu.

 The VRChat SDK enables users to create interactive worlds and avatars for VRChat using Unity3D.
-Any tools that Unity provides should work in VRChat including lighting, nav meshes, particles, animations, and other standard Unity features.
+Most tools that Unity provides should work in VRChat including lighting, nav meshes, particles, animations, and other standard Unity features.